FRED'S FARM

 • extreme poverty where the main focus in life is survival.

-• culture and lack of understanding of what schooling is.
+• culture and lack of understanding of what schooling is, and why it can be useful.

 • "jiggers" (tungiasis) is a sand flea.
 It burrows into the skin (primarily feet), lays eggs and causes swelling, itching and infection.
 Children cannot have this condition at school.